UfukTanriverdi8/Final-Exam-Grade-Prediction/README.md

 # Final Exam Grade Prediction

 This project aims to predict the final exam grades of students using various features such as study time, previous grades, and other related attributes.
-By using linear regression, this project evaluates different feature selection to find the selection with the most accuracy.
+By using linear regression, this project evaluates different feature selection to find the selection with the most accuracy.\
+Here you can run the code from [Google Colab](https://colab.research.google.com/drive/1Gog5eESZP0aaeh5ZTrrQZopctg7GQf_-?usp=sharing).

 ## Dataset